vittorioromeo/SSVOpenHexagon/DocsMarkdown/README.markdown

 > You control a little triangle, which can be rotated clockwise or counterclockwise.
 Your goal is to suvive as long as possible by dodging polygons that move towards the center.
 Things get more difficult as time passes!

 > Features a lot of variety and full customization: users can create/modify/share levels, patterns, music, sounds, scripts, and more.

+> Play in Official Mode and submit your highscores to the server.
+Be the first in the leaderboards!

 >Clone of the game "Super Hexagon" by Terry Cavanagh.</br>
 Please check it out and consider buying it if you like Open Hexagon!